 The Pennsylvania Teaching and Certification Resource

-Aspiring teachers looking to obtain a Pennsylvania teacher certification will find the process fairly similar to other states.
-However, the state does offer quite a few pathways depending on experience and education.
-The state’s Bureau of School Leadership and Teacher Quality, Division of Certification Services oversees the certification process, which is outlined in detail below.
+There are several routes to earn Pennsylvania teacher certification based on the candidate’s previous experience and education.
+The Pennsylvania State Department of Education Bureau of School Leadership and Teacher Quality oversees the certification process, which is outlined in detail below.

 How to Become a Teacher in Pennsylvania